-The typical configuration of the T48 μ Controller contains one ROM and one RAM module used for the Program Memory and the Data Memory, respectively.
+The typical configuration of the T48 μController contains one ROM and one RAM module used for the Program Memory and the Data Memory, respectively.
 Both components have the same characteristics in that they are synchronous memories clocked by the global system clock clk_i.
-This clock samples the address, data and control inputs of the memories while the output is formed by a combinational read path from the memory array.
+Read and write operations require a single rising clock edge, while the read-during-write characteristic does not matter.